-Upfront costs can vary considerably, with investments in serverless computing possibly reaching between three and seven figure sums.
+Upfront costs can vary considerably, with investments in serverless computing possibly reaching between three and seven-figure sums.
 Investment can prove extremely cost-effective long term though, so when making the case for the technology, organisations should consider each provider individually to make sure they maximise ROI.
 Questions to ask include:

-– To what extent can configurations, guidelines, technologies etc. be modified as the company continues to grow?
+– To what extent can configurations, guidelines, technologies, etc. be modified as the company continues to grow?

-– Are integrations with other providers possible?
+– Our integrations with other providers possible?

 – Can new, innovative services be easily added?

 From a greater ability to innovate to instant scalability, serverless computing offers huge advantages.
 There are downsides to fully consider too though, particularly as serverless is still in its infancy.
-Spending time researching each vendor option and undertaking thorough cost-benefit analysis is therefore highly recommended before investing to make the most of this groundbreaking technology.
+Spending time researching each vendor option and undertaking a thorough cost-benefit analysis is therefore highly recommended before investing to make the most of this groundbreaking technology.